Reflectrr/RV32IM-Out-of-Order-Processor/README.md

 ## RV32IM Out-of-Order Processor

-This repo contains our design of an out-of-order RISC-V processor using the Tomasulo's organization.
+This repo contains our design of an out-of-order RISC-V processor using Tomasulo's organization.
+It features the basic components of Tomasulo's organization:
+- Instruction Queue
+- Reservation Stations
+- Common Data Bus
+- Reorder Buffer

+In addition, we added a series of advanced features to boost the performance further:
+- banked memory
+- GShare Branch Predictor
+- Dadda Multiplier
+- Memory Disambiguation (out-of-order load/in-order store)
+- Sequential Divider (Synopsys IP)

+The processor can be run at 444 MHz with an area of 197753 μm^2 and an average of 35 mW power usage.